Hitakashi/Hitbox-Chat-Doc/sticky.md

 }
 ```

 To remove a sticky message just send the same motdMsg command with an empty text field.
+Users will also recieve another motdMsg with empty text.